srobo/team-emails/SR2023/2022-09-29-confirm-team-details.md

    1. Name
    2. Email address
    3. Contact phone number
-4. Are you able to attend a physical competition in the UK in early April?
+4. Are you able to attend a physical competition in the UK on a weekend in early April?

 Once we have these details, we can confirm your place, and then you're in!